 So CST has developed some new ideas - they need testing and they will cost a lot of money initially, but they offer a practical approach for the long term....

-This approach is based on creating 'Service Hubs' with in-house training & development.
+This approach is based on creating 'Community Hubs' with in-house training & development.
 These are proper work places situated in the heart of the very locations most affected by unemployment and dependency.

 This detailed approach proposes long-term training and development and, if necessary, direct long term employment.
 By concentrating on the needs of the local people, the newly employed individuals are creating 'wealth' for their local community and themselves.

-How to break the cycle of depair and dependancy within areas of high unemployment and low skills?
+How to break the cycle of despair and dependency within areas of high unemployment and low skills?

-CST sets out a radical process using self supporting Service Hub's right at the centre of a local community.
-Using high tech local currency these hub's create a sustainable culture for both jobs, welfare and self improvment.
+CST sets out a radical process using self supporting Community Hubs right at the centre of a local community.
+Using high tech local currency these hub's create a sustainable culture for both jobs, welfare and self improvement.
 This is not a quick fix but it is a way of providing hope and improving welfare for areas neglected for generations.